Earn points when you:

 $135.99This tea tray is handcrafted using the Ru Klin technique.
 The painting features a depiction of mountain scenery in shades of blue and green.
 The Ru porcelain glaze is thick and often exhibits crackling patterns resembling fish scales or cicada wings.
 With prolonged use, tea soup can seep into the cracks, forming irregular and intricate patterns.
 As a result, the surface feels smooth and polished, reminiscent of the beauty of jade yet distinct from actual jade.

-- $339.99
+-

-This teapot is made with special Lao Yan Mud as the raw material which possesses irreplaceable advantages over other clay materials for teapot making.
+Its special clay material, Lao Yan Mud, possesses irreplaceable advantages over other clay materials for teapot making.
 Lao Yan Mud is formulated by blending rock minerals and clay.
 The mineral components (such as quartz, mica, etc) in the clay do not melt at temperatures around 1250 degrees Celsius, resulting in the formation of voids during the firing and drying process.
 These irregular pores, formed due to different shrinkage rates during the final firing, do not fully vitrify.
-These porous structures contribute to preserving and enhancing the aroma and character of tea, allowing the water to become fragrant and sweet when brewed.
-This special mud undergoes multiple high-temperature oxidations and reductions, causing its body to exhibit a primitive, natural, and rugged texture.
-Its colour displays a myriad of kiln-fired variations, exuding a charming and rustic kiln transformation.
+These porous structures contribute to preserving and enhancing the aroma and character of the tea, allowing the water to become fragrant and sweet when brewed.

 Out of Stock